StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 ## Note: v4 is under development and uses the setup described in StatisticalRethinking.jl v4 README.

-## Purpose of StatisticalRethinkingStan.jl
+## Purpose of SR2StanPluto.jl

 As stated many times by the author in his [online lectures](https://www.youtube.com/watch?v=ENxTrFf9a7c&list=PLDcUM9US4XdNM4Edgs7weiyIguLSToZRI), StatisticalRethinking is a hands-on course.
 This project is intended to assist with the hands-on aspect of learning the key ideas in StatisticalRethinking.

-StatisticalRethinkingStan is a Julia project that uses Pluto notebooks for this purpose.
+SR2StanPluto is a Julia project that uses Pluto notebooks for this purpose.
 Each notebook demonstrates Julia versions of `code snippets` and `mcmc models` contained in the R package "rethinking" associated with the book [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.

 If you prefer to work with scripts instead of notebooks, a utility in the `src` directory is provided (`generate_scripts.jl`) to create scripts from all notebooks and store those in a newly created `scripts` directory.
 Note that this is a simple tool and will override all files in the `scripts` directory.
 For exploration purposes I suggest to move some of those scripts to e.g. the `research` directory.

 This Julia project uses Stan (the `cmdstan` executable) as the underlying mcmc implementation.
-A companion project ( [StatisticalRethinkingTuring.jl](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingTuring.jl) ) uses Turing.jl.
+A companion project ( [SR2TuringPluto.jl](https://github.com/StatisticalRethinkingJulia/SR2TuringPluto.jl) ) uses Turing.jl.

 ## Installation

 To (locally) reproduce and use this project, do the following (just once):

-1. Download this [project](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingStan.jl) from Github and move to the downloaded directory, e.g.:
+1. Download this [project](https://github.com/StatisticalRethinkingJulia/SR2StanPluto.jl) from Github and move to the downloaded directory, e.g.:

 ```
 $ git clone https://github.com/StatisticalRethinkingJulia/
-      StatisticalRethinkingStan.jl
+      SR2StanPluto.jl
-$ cd StatisticalRethinkingStan.jl
+$ cd SR2StanPluto.jl
 ```

 If you want a specific tagged version, use: